 There is a distinct educational difference for crevasse rescue for ski mountaineering versus summer mountaineering and even if you have taken a course before, this is a must have course to safely and efficiently speed up the process for when you may need to use it.

 This one-day course is designed specifically to teach skiers and snowboarders how to perform glacier crevasse rescue in a winter travel context.
-It will explain how to plan a trip on a glacier, how to identify and avoid crevasses and seracs, as well as how to conduct a crevasse rescue.
 We will look at the tools that are available on the market today to make you an efficient rescue partner when travelling in the backcountry.
 We will emphasize learning and practicing rescue techniques where you will understand what to do if one of your party does fall into a crevasse, how to secure the rest of the group, set up a belay using your skis or snowboard and the different systems for pulling someone out.

 Meet at the Yamnuska Mountain Adventures office at 08:00am.
 Coffee and tea will be available.
 There will be an AM classroom session before heading to a local venue to cover the practical elements of this program.
 Please note this program is not delivered on glaciated terrain.